-Our experience in the design, manufacture, certification and aftermarket support of advanced composite components spans more than 40 years and our current composite manufacturing portfolio comprises some 30 components including wings, horizontal stabilisers, engine nacelles, landing-gear doors, and flight control surfaces such as flaps, ailerons and elevators.
+Our experience in the design, manufacture, certification and aftermarket support of advanced composite components spans around 45 years and our current composite manufacturing portfolio comprises some 30 components including wings, horizontal stabilisers, engine nacelles, landing-gear doors, and flight control surfaces such as flaps, ailerons and elevators.

 Following a complex research, development and test programme, Bombardier Belfast is manufacturing the primary structural components of the C Series aircraft composite wing using its patented Resin Transfer Infusion (RTI) process.
 The wings are the largest and most complex composite structures manufactured and assembled in the UK using this particular technology.